Rebuilding lives and creating brighter futures

 At Banstead Place we offer neurorehabilitation, vocational rehabilitation and transitional support for men and women aged over 18 after brain injury or neurological incident.

-We provide residential or day support for males and females from eighteen years old who have moderate to severe physical, cognitive and/or communication disabilities as a result of acquired brain injury, including stroke, accidents and neurological illness.
+We provide residential or day support to men and women over 18 with moderate to severe physical, cognitive and/or communication disabilities as a result of acquired brain injury, including stroke, accidents and neurological illness.
 This may also include mild to moderate behavioural problems.

-In addition to residential and day placements, outreach services can be delivered in the community.
-A diverse variety of one-to-one support programmes are available, tailored to the individual’s needs to help improve cognitive, communication, physical, social and functional abilities and vocational skills, as well as offering support for the move home and/or back to education or work.
+In addition to residential and day placements, we can deliver outreach services to the community.
+We have a diverse range of one-to-one support programmes, tailored to help improve cognitive, communication, physical, social and functional abilities and vocational skills, as well as support for that important move home and/or back to education or work.
 We also offer outpatient therapy and local home visit services for people with neurological disabilities.

-Banstead Place is close to Banstead village in Surrey with access to the local shops, restaurants and public transport, which may form part of the rehabilitation experience.
+Banstead Place is close to Banstead village in Surrey with access to the local shops, restaurants and public transport, which help to form part of the rehabilitation experience.

 Before his stroke, Paul was a detective with a keen interest in photography.
 The rehab he’s received at QEF has helped him to walk independently using a stick, and his speech is continually improving.
 His love of photography has also boosted his recovery – the physio and art therapists have had him crouching and twisting to get the right angle for a shot.